SMelanko/AvantizeGuide/1-communication/2-mattermost/README.md

 1. Download installation file and open it.

-   If you haven't installed .NET yet then such dialog appears
+   If you haven't installed .NET yet then such dialog should be shown

 <p align="center"><img src="https://raw.github.com/SMelanko/AvantizeGuide/master/1-communication/2-mattermost/imgs/img-1.png"/></p>